oopp-team-11/Splitty/docs/agendas/week-03.md

 * Identify possible problems in our current workflow.

-# Any other business
+## Any other business
-*If anybody has something that should be discussed but came up with that after the agenda was finalized (in point 2), he/she should bring that up now so that it can be discussed after all.*
+* If anybody has something that should be discussed but came up with that after the agenda was finalized (in point 2), he/she should bring that up now so that it can be discussed after all.*

-# Questions for the TA
+## Questions for the TA
-    - How much do you check in on our progress during the week?
+* How much do you check in on our progress during the week?
+* Could you give us more insight into how 'lines of java source code' are counted.
+  * Do empty lines between attributes or statements count?
+  * Do imports count?
+  * Do trivial methods (getters, setters etc) count?
+What if they are generated?

-# Question round
+## Question round
 If there are any questions, now is the time to ask them.

-# Closing
+## Closing
-See anyone would like to start work after the meeting
+* See if anyone would like to start work after the meeting.
+* Ask the TA if she's got anything to add.